myrotvorets/info-from-package-json-action/README.md

 ![Build and Test](https://github.com/myrotvorets/info-from-package-json-action/workflows/Build%20and%20Test/badge.svg)

-This action gathers some information from `package.json` to make it availablke to other actions.
+This action gathers some information from `package.json` to make it available to other actions.

 ## Inputs